tsnowak/pnnl-tunamelt/README.md

 ## Exporting Vdieo Annotations from CVAT

 Exporting all project annotations does not preserve per-video frame information.
 We therefore have to export each task manually.
-To do so using the CVAT CLI create a python environment [via the linked](https://openvinotoolkit.github.io/cvat/docs/manual/advanced/cli/#usage) then use the below to export annotations from a specific task:
+To do so using the CVAT CLI create a python environment [via the linked](https://openvinotoolkit.github.io/cvat/docs/manual/advanced/cli/#usage) then use the below to export annotations from a specific task (or just download annotations for each video by hand):

 ``` bash
 # format = CVAT for images 1.1